techthiyanes/tutorials-5/t00_Overview/README.md

 from outside the function, and you should assign a `name` to the send.
 We will write the function out to a separate `.py` file and import it from there, and the filename will be set to the `send.name`.
-2) If you really want to use local variables or avoid writing out the function, you can set `serialize_notebook_fn=True` in `rh.send()` to cloudpickle the function before sending it, but we do not support saving and reloading these kinds of sends (cloudpickle does not support this kind of reuse and it will create issues).
+2) If you really want to use local variables or avoid writing out the function, you can set `serialize_notebook_fn=True` in `rh.send()`.
+This will cloudpickle the function before sending it, but we do not support saving and reloading these kinds of sends (cloudpickle does not support this kind of reuse and it will create issues).
 3) It is nearly always better to try to write your code in a `.py` file somewhere and import it into the notebook, rather than define important functions in the notebook itself.
 You can also use the `%%writefile` magic to write your code into a file, and then import it back into the notebook.

-You can sync down your code or data from the cluster when you're done with:
+If you want to sync down your code or data to local from the cluster afterwards:
 ```python
 rh.folder(url='remote_directory', fs=rh.cluster('my_cluster').to('here', url='local_directory')
 ```